 TLO1.7: Explore diverse tools and templates for data collection, including surveys and measurement equipment.

 TLO1.8: Establish a structured framework for measuring identified attributes, including the development of survey forms and piloting the measurement process.

-TLO1.9: Gain practical experience in conducting fieldwork to gather primary data, such as agricultural output, rainfall, and transportation networks.
+experience in conducting fieldwork to gather primary data, such as agricultural output, rainfall, and transportation networks.